wens07/wens07.github.io/source/_posts/2018/12/cpp温故知新(modern c++).md

 1. const & initialize
 - always const
 - always initialize
-- use IIFE can help you initialize
+- use IIFE(immediately-invoked funcion expression) can help you initialize
 - don't recalculate values that can be calculated once

 2. list vs vector vs array vs containers